 In June of 2015 after years of battling for equal rights and access to the same freedoms as others in the country, same sex couples were awarded the right to become legally married.
 In a ruling from the U.S. Supreme Court, this became legal in all 50 states and county clerks began to issue marriage licenses to these individuals and performing nuptials, in some areas, right away.

 However, the work for this important issue is still far from being over.
 There are over 132 sections in Michigan law that utilize the term wife and 199 state laws that use the term husband.
 All of these laws have to be put under review.
 This is a job that is going to be handled by the Michigan’s Law Revision Commission.
 Initially established in 1965, the purpose of this committee was to review various laws to find outdated areas and then make recommendations for the proper reforms to the way the Legislature was worded.
-Not only are homosexuals facing issues regarding marriage, but their employment opportunities in sectors like house cleaning and public service are compromised as well.
+Not only are homosexuals facing issues regarding marriage, but their employment opportunities in sectors like credit repair and public service are compromised as well.

 At this point the commission is going to take some time to look at small issues, such as the language that is used in forms and may make small changes, such as using terminology that is considered gender neutral such as spouse, rather than wife or husband, and bigger issues that revolve around child custody and divorce.